Tell Me What I’m Remembering, 2021 - ongoing

 How do we assess the reality before us when it is beyond our comprehension?

 Throughout childhood, into adulthood, I have been reminded of somewhat random imagery in my head, of the memories I have never had.
 The scenes are vague but deeply embedded causing me to live in the in-betweenness of these dream-like realities.
 Over time, uncertainty has escalated, becoming progressively overwhelming.
 I always questioned what is beyond what seems to be.
 One day, my cousin accidentally revealed to me I had leukaemia when I was little.
+The secret is still hidden away from me by my family and doctor to this day (and I have not confronted them either).

 While my memories are of certain places, objects, shapes and/or colours directing toward what the cousin said, the more I have tried to actively remember these moments, the more and less vivid they simultaneously have become.